allpro/react-nav-tabs/README.md

 If NavTabs is implemented _without any configuration_, **sample `tabs` data is used to create a quick 3-tab prototype**.
-Cosmetic tab styles can be applied and tested before the real content exists.
+Cosmetic tab props can still be applied.

-If `tabs` configuration is set, but some tabs are missing a `component` prop, NavTabs will render placeholders as the content for those tabs.
 ```javascript
 import NavTabs, { Tabs, Content } from '@allpro/react-nav-tabs'